 The beginning of the answer is that the interactions that define us as human are best understood as processes of exchange.
 In scenic terms, speech (which may of course be gestural) is an exchange of information on the periphery of the circle; ritual sacrifice is an exchange between the sacred center and the profane periphery.
 We must trace the tension between the modern market and its culture back to its originary roots in order to understand the apparent paradox that, although this tension has always existed, it is only with the emergence of the first social order overtly based on economic rather than ritual exchange that it is expressed as overt hostility.

-Meaning or significance is created in the center of the scene; subsequently, meaningful representations and objects are exchanged at the periphery.
+Meaning or significance is created in the center of the scene; subsequently, meaningful representations and objects are exchanged on the periphery.
 The attachment of sacred meaningfulness to objects of economic value maintains peace in the community while permitting the consumption of these objects.
 Meaningfulness adds nothing directly to our material satisfaction; it can only have arisen as a means to prevent conflict–the originary hypothesis.

 In the originary scene, the tension between the creation of meaning at the center (“culture”) and its circulation on the periphery (“exchange”) emerges as that between the designation of the central object by a sign and its distribution to the participants.
 At the first moment, the object is whole and the sign is shared by all.
 The community adds meaning to the object through–in exchange for–the deferral of its members’ appetitive satisfaction.
 In the second, this satisfaction is obtained, but at the cost of destroying the object that was the source of meaning.
 Significance remains attached to the sign, but it is no longer reinforced by the presence of the object of desire; it is at this point that we may truly speak of the sacred or of God as possessing a Being transcending that of worldly objects.
 The process of economic exchange, which emerges here in at least virtual form, occupies a moment intermediate between the two others, in which the portions of the victim have been distributed but not yet consumed.
 At this moment, they are exchangeable with each other, or, in other terms, they are of equal value.